 HOPELESSNESS is probably the most delightful thing about an insultingly small outdoor space.
 When your backyard is so small that its main feature is an empty packet of M&M’s blown in from next door, humility tempers your expectations.
 You try, in fact, to push that part of your home out of your mind.
 You avoid visiting it almost as much as you avoid a weekend with the in-laws.
 Even then, you leave as quickly as possible.

-Why Start a Container Garden?
+Why Start Container Gardening?

 Cunningly arranged, lushly planted containers bring the joy of gardening to the smallest of corners.
-In larger areas, landscape professionals will often use container plants to bring sparkle to gardens dulled by the heat of high summer.
+In larger areas, landscape professionals will often use container gardening to bring sparkle to gardens dulled by the heat of high summer.

 Deftly arranged containers can announce an entrance.
 They soften corners.
 Sometimes, they even screen unwanted views.
 Imagine how much more a container garden could offer a small space.